mrinfinityjs/genny/README.md

-# Discord Activity & Pruning Bot
+# Discord Activity & Pruning Bot (Google AI Studio)

 This Node.js Discord bot monitors user activity in a specified channel, tracks message counts, and facilitates a polling system to prune inactive users.
 It also provides a command for moderators to view the last activity time of users in the monitored channel.